eman/iotrelay/docs/source/api.rst

        A a :mod:`datetime` object containing the
        time stamp at which the reading was taken.

-       If no time stamp is specified in the constructor, timestamp is set to the time the :py:obj:`Reading` object was created.
+       If timestamp is not specified in the constructor, timestamp is set to the time the :py:obj:`Reading` object was created.

     .. py:attribute:: series_key